 - If your hosting provider supports choosing a framework preset, set it to Next.js.
 You can then skip setting the build command and output directory as they are default Next.js configurations.

 - Set the build command of your deployed project to the

 - Set the output directory of your deployed project to

-- Add the environment variable
+- Add the following environment variables:

-MEDUSA_ADMIN_BACKEND_URLand set its value to the URL of your deployed Medusa backend.
+NEXT_PUBLIC_MEDUSA_BACKEND_URL: The URL of your deployed Medusa backend.

 Step 4: Configure CORS on the Deployed Backend

 To send requests from the Next.js starter storefront to the Medusa backend, you must set the

 STORE_CORS environment variable on your backend to the storefront’s URL:

 <STORE_URL> is the URL of your Next.js starter storefront that you just deployed.